ArushiAgrawal/CS7641/README.md

 The data obtained from [Facial Image Recognition Dataset (FER2013)](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) consists of 48x48 pixel grayscale images of faces.
 The face is alomst centered and occupies about the same amount of space in each image.
 Furthermore, all the images in the training dataset are clearly labeled with the distinct emotions they represent.

 We are using around 30K images for training our models, while 3.5K images for both validating and testing the results.
 On studing the distribution of images into the corresponding classes, we observed that the data is unbalanced.
 Out of the seven classes we have, 'Happy' emotion makes upto 25% while 'Disgust' is just 1.5% of the entire dataset.
-However, this distribution is similar across training, validation and test dataset.
+However, this distribution is similar across training, validation and test datasets.

 <p align = "center">
 <img width="1004" alt="image" src="https://user-images.githubusercontent.com/41327028/161564709-5decd3f8-61a1-4d6d-a55d-d6a08f87e0d0.png"> </p>